yopaaa/digital-clock-ws1228b/src/api.md

 "gmtOffset_sec": 25200
 }
 ```
+>This payload can be used when sending data to the topics above, except for properties ntpServer and daylightOffset_sec.

 Additionally, ESP32 will also send data to the topic DEVICES_NAME + "-" + DEVICES_ID + "-info-alarms" in the following format:

 ```json